 - Put user needs and motivations above other concerns in their designing and making.
 A hallmark of many digital businesses is an argument between a product team and a sales team about protecting user experience from commercial imperatives.
 (A note for Enterprise Software vendors – customers and end users are not motivated by the same things).

 - Seek evidence in decision making and feel discomfort in a lack of evidence.
-Some digital teams will refuse to decide until data is available, insisting on testing to see.
+Some digital teams will refuse to decide until data is available, insisting on testing to see value before acting.
 Great discomfort is felt in lack of evidence and acting without it is rash and risky.
 Judgement is important and well used, it is also honed and sharpened by the evidence of testing.
 (This is an excellent trait and to be applauded).

 - Have a focus on evidence and demonstrable evidence encourages honesty.
 This is not to say that digital fibs are never told.
 It is to say that evidence of the effectiveness of decisions tends to offer fewer hiding places and encourages a conversation about observed data rather than opinion and hope.